DOnner SOrcinelli Architecture is an award-winning Architecture Atelier, dedicated to creating innovative design solutions.

 DOSO has been awarded in various International architecture competitions.
 It is winner of “20+10+X World Architecture Community Award”, “Cityscape Architectural Review Award” and “SAIE Selection Awards”.
 DOSO has also received an Honorary Mention at Modern Atlanta Prize, an Acknowledgement Prize at Holcim Awards for sustainable constructions (Africa and Middle-East region) and it has been Nominated by Korean Institute of Architects among “100 Architects of year 2017”.

-Luca Donner holds a MArch at IUAV University of Venice and he is PhD Candidate in Architecture at Lusiada University of Lisbon.
+Luca Donner holds a PhD in Architecture at Lusiada University of Lisbon and a MArch at IUAV University of Venice.
 He is a licenced Architect by the Italian Order of Architects (OAPPCTV) with more than 20 years of experience in the practice.

 Since 2007, he has been teaching Architecture and Urban Design in Universities in Italy and UAE.